-The Committee is composed of three independent directors as defined by the NASDAQ listing standards and described in the "Board, Committees and Corporate Governance" section above in this Proxy Statement.
+The Committee is composed of four independent directors as defined by the NASDAQ listing standards and described in the "Board, Committees and Corporate Governance" section above in this Proxy Statement.

-The Committee is responsible for reviewing and recommending for Board approval the compensation of our chief executive officer (principal executive officer), chief financial officer (principal financial officer), and other executive officers, including all of the NEOs.
+The Committee is responsible for reviewing and recommending for Board approval the compensation of our CEO (principal executive officer), chief financial officer (principal financial officer), and other executive officers, including all of the NEOs.
 The Committee is governed by a written charter adopted by the Board.
-The full text of the charter is available on VSE's corporate website at www.vsecorp.com.
+The full text of the charter is available on VSE's corporate website at www.vsecorp.com in the "Investor Information" section under Corporate Governance.